-Fragmented Herniated Disc Symptoms
+Fragmented Disc Symptoms

 Many fragmented discs break into small pieces which are easily absorbed by the body, although this will take some time.